Observation of $e^+e^-\to\eta\Upsilon(2S)$ and search for $e^+e^-\to\eta\Upsilon(1S),~\gamma X_b$ at $\sqrt{s}$ near 10.75 GeV

 Sources of systematic uncertainty for the cross-section measurements include tracking and photon detection efficiencies, the integrated luminosity of the sample ($\mathcal{L}$), the choice of simulated-event generators, ISR factors, the chosen generator decay model, trigger efficiency, the cascade branching fractions ($\mathcal{B}$), and the fit procedure.

 In the simulation of $\epem\to\gamma X_{b}$, we change the uniformly-distributed radiative transition to alternative models.
 The change of detector efficiency due to variation of the decay model is taken as the systematic uncertainty.
 This uncertainty is not considered for the process $\epem\to\eta\Upsilon(nS)$, which is known to have a P-wave distribution.
 For the ISR factors in $\epem\to\eta\Upsilon(2S)$, we take the changes of the Born cross-sections in different lineshape hypotheses as the systematic uncertainties.
+We note that the systematic uncertainty is up to 33.8\% for \( e^+e^- \to \eta \Upsilon(2S) \) at 10.653 GeV, arising mainly from the presence or absence of a new state near the \( B^*\bar{B}^* \) threshold.

-To evaluate the systematic uncertainty due to fit procedure, we expand the fit ranges and change the background parameterization from a linear function to a uniform or a quadratic function, taking the differences in the signal yields between the nominal fit and the alternative fit as the systematic uncertainty.
+To evaluate the systematic uncertainty due to fit procedure, we expand the fit ranges and change the background parameterization from a linear function to a uniform or a quadratic function, or the parameterized shape of the $\Upsilon(2S)$ sideband, taking the differences in the signal yields between the nominal fit and the alternative fit as the systematic uncertainty.
 We find that the significance of the observation of $\epem\to\eta\Upsilon(2S)$ is always greater than $6.0\sigma$ in all fit ranges and background parameterizations.
 For $\epem\to\gamma X_b$, to be conservative, the largest upper limits are taken as the nominal results from fits with various fitting ranges.

 From studies of $\epem\to\mumu$ and $e^{+}e^{-}\to \pi^{+}\pi^{-}\pi^{+}\pi^{-}\pi^{0}\pi^{0}$, we assign a systematic uncertainty of $1\%$ to the trigger efficiency simulation.
 Tracking uncertainty of 0.3\% per track is obtained from $\bar B^0 \to D^{*+}$[$\to D^0 \pi^+$]$ \pi^{-}$ and $e^+e^-\to \tau^+\tau^-$ control samples in data.
 The uncertainty on the photon detection efficiency, studied with $\epem\to\mu^+\mu^-\gamma_{\rm ISR}$, is 3.5\% per photon.
 The uncertainty on the reconstruction efficiency for the $\pi^{0}$ produced in $\eta\to\pipipi$ is 4.3\% based on studies of $B^+\to\pi^+ \bar D^{*0},~\bar D^{*0}\to \bar D^0 \pi^0$.
 The uncertainty of the integrated luminosity is 0.7\%, and the uncertainty from the choice of generator is estimated to be 1.5\%~\cite{theory_ISR}.
 The uncertainties on pion and electron identification efficiencies are negligible compared to other systematic uncertainties.
 The uncertainties in all the branching fractions used in this analysis are taken from Ref.~\cite{pdg}.
 All systematic uncertainties are combined in quadrature~\cite{SM}.
 The Born cross sections or their upper limits after considering the systematic uncertainties are summarized in Table~\ref{tab:born_results}.